Jerrold Nadler, Democrats bid to take down Donald Trump

 “The House Judiciary Committee has launched a road map to impeachment and set in motion unlimited, unrestrained harassment of Trump associates,” said one official who served on the 2016 Trump campaign.
 “Those who use such tactics today should realize that they can be used against you tomorrow.”

+White House press secretary Sarah Huckabee Sanders unloaded on Mr. Nadler for the demands, saying he was rehashing old, disproved accusations, and putting his targets through the wringer.

+“Their intimidation and abuse of American citizens is shameful,” she said.
+“The Democrats are more interested in pathetic political games and catering to a radical, leftist base than on producing results for our citizens.
+The Democrats are not after the truth, they are after the president.”

-Mr. Trump, for his part, seemed to suggest the White House would comply, to some extent.
+Mr. Trump, for his part, had seemed to suggest some level of cooperation.

 “I cooperate all the time with everybody,” he told reporters.
 “It’s a political hoax.
 There’s no collusion.
 There’s no anything.”